 How: These customers are your most valuable allies, so invest in sending them a gift they can use on a regular basis.
 Subscriptions to entertainment services like Hulu Plus and Spotify are a great choice because they will get your advocates excited about continuing to support you into the New Year.

-5. Partners You Want to Thank and Build Relationships With
+5. Relationships With Partners You Want to Thank and Build Rapport With

 Successful businesses don't exist in a vacuum.
 They often stand on the shoulders of partners who provide access to customers, geographies, supply, technology, and expertise critical to the growth of your business.
 Suppliers and technology partners, channel and regional partners, and partners who act as consultants and advisers to your customers are all part of this critical group.